 1 p.m.: After an appropriately slow afternoon to flâneur in the Paris of the U.S. (George Washington commissioned Paris' urban architect Pierre Charles L'Enfant to begin D.C.'s design), grab a midday pick-me-up at The Berliner, a local favorite and totally stylish bar on Georgetown's east end.
 During the day, the space is wide and well-lit––very inviting for an aperitif regardless of the season.
 Or try J. Paul's for a dozen oysters at one of Georgetown's most iconic, legendary saloon-style restaurants.

 2 p.m.: From Georgetown, hop in a cab and head south across the bridge and into Virginia.
 Yes, Virginia.
 Think of D.C. as another New York City––outside of the inner city, there are some incredible spots that are largely untapped by tourists.
 Old Town Alexandria is a 15-minute, scenic drive from the capital, and worth the short trip.
 Similar to Georgetown, Old Town was a significant port during settlement.
 Now, it's known for its seafood and European-esque streets.
-Go shopping here along King Street at every luxe favorite from Sur La Table to Lululemon and be sure to experience the Torpedo Factory for local art.
+Go shopping here along King Street at your favorite luxury stores and be sure to experience the Torpedo Factory for local art.
 There's even a free trolley that travels up and down King Street to make your afternoon here even more easygoing.

 2:45 p.m.: Stop at Virtue Feed & Grain along the water for a bite of North American fare to satisfy any gourmand, or quiz yourself on your Lord of the Rings knowledge at Bilbo Baggins accompanied by a local brew and an even more local pub experience.